swissup/swissup.github.io/m1/extensions/navigationpro/dropdown-columns/index.md

 Status exceptions allows you to configure menu visibility per device.
 You can disable large dropdowns to provide best experience for your mobile customers.

+> You can also use the [negative look-ahead regex statement](../show-content-for-specific-devices-only/)
+> to show content for specific devices only.

 The screenshot below shows how you can hide large dropdown, to improve site perfomance on phones, but show it for tablet devices.